 Raymond M. Cesca

-Raymond Cesca is currently Chairman of Glenray Farms, a world class value chain organization that promotes the use of modern western farming technologies in swine production and processing.
+Raymond Cesca is currently Chairman of Glenray Farms, a world-class value chain organization that promotes the use of modern western farming technologies in swine production and processing.
 Mr. Cesca is also Founder, President, and CEO of GAEÁ, an agricultural based market development, trade, and strategic planning organization that promotes economic development in emerging economies.
-From 2006 to 2008, Cesca served as President of the World Agricultural Forum which promoted resolutions to critical issues facing global agriculture.
-Prior to that he served as the Managing Director for World Trade at McDonald's Corporation.
-He was responsible for reducing or eliminating barriers to trade among the 118 countries in which McDonald's operated.
-At McDonald's he held the position of Global Purchasing from 1992 to 1995 and was Director of International Purchasing Atlantic from 1987 to 1992.
+From 2006 to 2008, Cesca served as President of the World Agricultural Forum that promoted resolutions to critical issues facing global agriculture.
+Prior to that, he served as the Managing Director for World Trade at McDonald’s Corporation.
+He was responsible for reducing or eliminating barriers to trade among the 118 countries in which McDonald’s operated.
+At McDonald's, he held the position of Global Purchasing from 1992 to 1995 and was Director of International Purchasing Atlantic from 1987 to 1992.
 Mr. Cesca also spent 15 years with CPC International, an international consumer products organization.
 He provided leadership to a number of boards and councils, including the Food and Agriculture Committee of the National Policy Association, the Food Products Committee for the Pacific Basin Economic Council, the agricultural policy-working group of the United States Council for International Business, the Turkish American Business Council, the Advisory Board of FyBx, an international fiber company, and as an advisor to RiseLink, an Asia development organization.
-He was the chairman of the Food and Agricultural Committee of the U.S. ASEAN Business Council, and co-chairman of the Advisory Council oaf the World Agricultural Forum.
+He was the chairman of the Food and Agricultural Committee of the U.S. ASEAN Business Council, and co-chairman of the Advisory Council of the World Agricultural Forum.
 He also was the recipient of the Corporate Conservation Leadership Award.
-Cesca has a bachelor's degree from St. Bonaventure University, an MBA from Columbia University, and attended the University of Southern California's School of Food Management and Stanford University's Decision Theory Forum.
+Cesca has a bachelor’s degree from St. Bonaventure University, an MBA from Columbia University, and attended the University of Southern California’s School of Food Management and Stanford University’s Decision Theory Forum.

 Brandon Garrett is an Area Business Manager for the Zoetis Cattle/Equine division, and manages a team of sixteen territory managers and specialists in Wisconsin.
 Growing up on a grain and swine farm in east/central Illinois, Brandon is passionate about agricultural and has worked in multiple segments of the industry.
 He has a BS in Animal Science from Texas A&M University and a Master of Agribusiness from Kansas State University.
 He has been with Zoetis since 2008, and has worked in multiple segments of the business including equine, small animal, and now dairy and beef.